A. SUMMARY OF ADMINISTRATIVE PROCEDURE

 2. Why is a Equipment Inventory System Necessary?
 An Equipment Inventory System safeguards the physical assets of USNH, assures compliance with federal regulations, and provides an auditable subsidiary ledger to the USNH general ledger.
 Federal grant and contract regulations require that a structured equipment inventory be maintained and that available equipment be fully utilized before federal funds are spent on additional equipment purchases.

 a.
-The Fixed Asset Management Department of the VPFA Office at UNH is responsible for maintaining inventory records for UNHD, UNHF, UNHL and UNHM equipment.
+The Property Control department of USNH Financial Services is responsible for maintaining inventory records for all equipment.

-c.
-The Principal Investigator (PI)/Project Director (for grant funded items), or assigned Equipment Custodian/Manager is required to inform UNH Fixed Asset Management (for UNHD, UNHF, UNHL and UNHM) or USNH Property Control (for PSU, KSC, GSC, and System) of any changes to the status of equipment assets under their control in a timely manner.
+b.
+The Principal Investigator (PI)/Project Director (for grant funded items), or assigned Equipment Custodian/Manager is required to inform USNH Property Control of any changes to the status of equipment assets under their control in a timely manner.

 B. DETAILED OPERATING PROCEDURE

 1. Required Information: The following elements must be included in the Equipment Inventory System per federal guidelines.